Justin01Wu/others/justin/resume.md

 - Successfully modernize VCAPS system in low cost while adding new functions
 - Split VCAPS into two applications and 5 modules, convert some parts into microService and moving some into AWS cloud
 - Setup CICD pipeline, covering build, unit test , Integration testing, deploy, setup private maven repo
-- Have the highest production rate on coding, document, tickets with the best quality in the team
 - Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 tasks in 2 months
 - Improve YELT performance 20 times faster on large file process while adding Chrome Supporting, Improve permission checking  50 times faster on large program
 - Achieve user friendly UI in the low cost, introducing Angularjs and Angular, web component and Font Awesome